Spectrum (functional analysis): Approximate point spectrum

-Since R is a unitary operator, its spectrum lies on the unit circle.
-Therefore, the approximate point spectrum of R is its entire spectrum.
+Since W is a unitary operator, its spectrum lies on the unit circle.
+Therefore, the approximate point spectrum of W is its entire spectrum.

 This conclusion is also true for a more general class of operators.

 A unitary operator is normal.
 By the spectral theorem, a bounded operator on a Hilbert space H is normal if and only if it is equivalent (after identification of H with an $L^2$ space) to a multiplication operator.
 It can be shown that the approximate point spectrum of a bounded multiplication operator equals its spectrum.